 Dysmenorrhea, more commonly known as menstrual cramps, are dull, throbbing, or cramping pains in the lower abdomen, experienced by most women just before or during their monthly periods.
-The prostaglandin hormone is mainly responsible for the menstrual cramps and inflammation during a woman’s period, but is also caused by endometriosis, uterine fibroids, pelvic inflammatory disease (PID), cervical stenosis, and adenomyosis.
+Prostaglandin hormone is what causes menstrual cramps and inflammation during a woman’s period.
+However, there may be other causes like endometriosis, uterine fibroid, pelvic inflammatory disease (PID), cervical stenosis, and adenomyosis.

 Other symptoms include nausea, vomiting, sweating, dizziness, loose stools, and pain in the lower back and thighs.
 Women facing this problem have little to no interest to doing regular activities.
 The problem lessens with age and often disappears once women have given birth.